qdrant/landing_page/qdrant-landing/content/documentation/guides/optimize.md

 	},
 })
 ```
+### Maximizing Throughput

-To prefer throughput, you can set up Qdrant to use as many cores as possible for processing multiple requests in parallel.
+To maximize throughput, configure Qdrant to use as many cores as possible to process multiple requests in parallel.

-To do that, you can configure qdrant to use minimal number of segments, which is usually 2.
+To do that, use fewer segments (usually 2) to handle more requests in parallel.

 Large segments benefit from the size of the index and overall smaller number of vector comparisons required to find the nearest neighbors.
-But at the same time require more time to build index.
+However, they will require more time to build the HNSW index.

 ```http
 PUT /collections/{collection_name}